-Role of the Pupil: The pupil should assume responsibility for completion of homework in a timely manner.
+Role of the Pupil: The pupil should assume responsibility for completion of homework in a timely matter.
 Questions about homework should be asked of the teacher before leaving school.

-Role of the Caregiver: The caregiver should try to provide a home atmosphere that is conducive to learning.
-The caregiver should provide a quiet area for the child to work, encourage the child to study and to complete the homework assignments, and have supplies handy.
-Caregivers should give assistance which enables children to think for themselves when completing homework assignments.
-The caregiver should write the teacher a note if a child is struggling with an assignment rather than completing the work for the child.
+Role of the Parent: The parent should try to provide a home atmosphere that is conducive to learning.
+The parent should provide a quiet area for the child to work, encourage the child to study and to complete the homework assignments and have supplies handy.
+Parents should give assistance, which enables the child to think for himself/herself in completing homework assignments.
+The parent should write the teacher a note if a child is struggling with an assignment rather than completing the work for the child